executionByFork/CCDC2019/README.md

 [How to set up DNS on Windows Server 2012](https://www.tomshardware.com/reviews/configure-dns-windows-server-2012,5589.html) - Step by step guide on how to set up DNS on Windows Server 2012.

+[How to generate random password and change AD Password in PowerShell](https://www.experts-exchange.com/articles/18859/Changing-users-password-with-Power-Shell-and-generate-a-random-password.html) - Resource I used to help write my script.

 ### Linux Resources
 [monpanel](https://github.com/JaminB/CCDC/blob/master/monpanel) - Monitoring panel for linux.
 Monitors logins, active connections, cronjobs, etc. I think this should be running at all times on the linux machines.